oracle-livelabs/security/accessgovernancee2e/instance-setup/ag-instance-setup.md

     ![Create Service Instance](images/create-service-instance.png)
     ![Service Instance details](images/ag-service-instance.png)

-4. Wait for the service instance to have the *Active* status
+4. Wait for the service instance to have the *Active* status .
+Note down this URL as we will be using it in the further labs.

     ![Service Instance is Active](images/ag-url.png)

-5. Click on the Serivce Instance to access the URL.
+5. Click on the Service Instance to access the URL.

     ![Access Governance console](images/ag-console.png)